fibo/algebra-group/README.md

 })
 ```

-You get a group object with *one* identity and the following group operators:
+You get a group object with *one* as identity and the following group operators:

 * contains
 * notContains